turtlebot/turtlebot4-user-manual/software/nav2.md

 ### Launch files

-- **Nav2 Bringup**: Launches Nav2 nodes, with the option to launch SLAM or Localization as well.
+- **Nav Bringup**: Launches Nav2 nodes, with the option to launch SLAM or Localization as well.

 ### Parameters